 I have learned that the most gratifying and sustaining form of motivation comes from within, intrinsically.
-Sadly, much of our world is built on a punitive or reward based system.
+Sadly, much of our world lives off a punitive or reward-based system.
 Most of us are doing things to avoid pain or gain an external reward.

-There are countless thoughts, feelings, and variables influencing a person’s action and self-worth.
-Much of these are suppressed, dismissed, ignored, unappreciated, refuted, shamed, criticized, rejected, etc. Our self-worth deteriorates into a distorted picture of what others think and by how we are treated.
-We focus on external things to not only judge our own wellbeing and value but to also make us feel better (or worse in most cases).
+There are countless thoughts, feelings, and variables influencing a person’s actions and self-worth.
+Much of these are unconscious, suppressed, dismissed, ignored, unappreciated, refuted, shamed, criticized, rejected, etc. Our self-worth deteriorates into a distorted picture of what others think and by how we are treated.
+We focus on external things to not only judge our wellbeing and value but also make us feel better (or worse in most cases).

-I have an extensive history of being successful: captain, honor roll student, summa cum laude, job promotions, Master’s degree, business owner, happily married, brilliant children, yet whenever anything goes slightly off, all I could see is a big fat “F” and feeling terrified of what other’s reactions may be.
+I have an extensive history of being successful: captain, honor roll student, summa cum laude, job promotions, Master’s degree, business owner, married 20+ years, connected children, yet whenever anything goes slightly off, all I could see is a big fat “F” and feeling terrified of what other’s reactions may be.
 Most often people’s attempts to comfort felt dismissive or insulting.
 When I was in a depressive, stressed state and one exuberantly pointed out everything I have to be grateful for or even what I did right, it sadly only highlighted my inadequacy…that I even fail at being grateful and seeing my strengths.
-This may seem extreme yet this had been one my realities I had to identify and embrace.
+This may seem extreme yet this had been one of my realities I had to identify and embrace.

-I vow every day to give everyone the unconditional love and support they need to be honest, free and process their pain.
-Our universe, body, mind, and heart have a highly intelligent and sensitive communication system that regulates beautifully when innate resources are given time and space to do so.
-It is amazing what the one’s will manifests when trusted and nurtured from beginning to end.
+I vow every day to give everyone the unconditional love and support they need to be honest, free, and process their pain.
+Our universe, body, mind, and heart have a highly intelligent and sensitive communication system that regulates beautifully when innate resources are allowed time and space to do so.
+It is amazing what one’s will manifests when trusted and nurtured from beginning to end.
 Love and connection are the ultimate inherent rewards.

-The tricky part is that this ability to love unconditionally is developed in our higher, more evolved brain.
+The tricky part is that this ability to love unconditionally develops in our higher, more evolved brain.
 Our brains develop sequentially over time from bottom to top.
-The more consistent, reliable and trusting support we have with someone who is safe, warm and responsive when we perceive a threat – real or imagined – and experience fear, then the more optimal and secure our connections, integration, development, and relationships are.
-Our pleasure-seeking and pain-avoidance reaction is housed in our lower, reptilian brain, which is unconscious and highly sensitive thus another’s negative reaction, gets easily integrated into our central nervous system and being.
-It can take a lifetime to unravel these connections and discover what motivates you intrinsically.
-To discover this path, I recommend finding safe places and ways to process negativity as well as connect to what brings you the most joy, peace, and light to your life.
+The more consistent, reliable, and trusting support we have with someone safe, warm, and responsive when we perceive a threat – real or imagined – and experience fear, then the more optimal and secure our connections, integration, development, and relationships can be.
+Our pleasure-seeking and pain-avoidance reactions come from our lower, reptilian brain, which is unconscious and highly sensitive thus another’s negative reaction more easily integrates into our central nervous system and reflection of self.
+It can take a lifetime to unravel these connections and discover what motivates us intrinsically.
+To discover this, I recommend finding safe places and healthy ways to process negativity.
+Connect to what brings you the most joy, peace, and light to your life.

 Here is a link for deeper exploration into the dynamic of avoiding pain/seeking pleasure and the parent/child relationship: